Connect with others who understand.

 2. When You Feel Pain

-In diverticulitis, the pain is ongoing and persistent.
-It may last several days until the issue resolves itself or until you seek treatment.
-A MyLupusTeam member shared a scary experience with the sudden onset of diverticulitis: “I was at work and got incredible stomach pains, which I figured were from cramps or a pulled muscle because of my work.
+One MyLupusTeam member shared a scary experience they had with the sudden onset of diverticulitis: “I was at work and got incredible stomach pains, which I figured were from cramps or a pulled muscle because of my work.
 The following day, I was doubled over in sheer pain.
-My wife phoned our GP, and he thought it was my appendix.
+My wife phoned our general practitioner, and he thought it was my appendix.
 They rushed me to the hospital, and it turned out to be a very long lifesaving surgery.
 They discovered I had diverticular disease, and my bowel was very badly infected, perforated, and about to burst.”

 3. Which Other Symptoms Accompany Pain